Avoiding Toxic Ingredients In Baby Care Products.

 Use Cruelty Free Baby Care Products

 Be sure to use accredited cruelty free baby care products.
 Animal testing does still go on and the tests that these animals are subjected to are horrific and extremely painful, often resulting in death.
-I recommend consulting the Cruelty Free List by Choose Cruelty Free or the Leaping Bunny List if in the USA/UK/Europe.
-Remember you cannot trust that a company may write on their products, or advertise that they are cruelty free, as any company can use clever loopholes to claim this, when in-fact they are still animal testing.
-See more in my article Animal Testing Do Your Part To Stop It.
+I recommend consulting the brands approved by Cruelty Free International and their Leaping Bunny Programme.

 Before you leave, if you enjoyed this article sign up to LivingSafe and stay informed!
 LivingSafe helping you live healthier & safer.